 What To Do

-2. Look for the shift lock release near the shifter.
+Look for the shift lock release near the shifter.
 It’s usually a small button or slot you can press with a key or screwdriver while holding the brake.
+On most vehicles it’s covered by a small plastic cap right next to the shifter base.
+Pop it off, insert a flathead screwdriver or the tip of your key, press down while holding the brake, and try to shift.
+This is designed for exactly this situation and won’t damage anything.

-4. Try starting in neutral if you can get there.
+Try starting in neutral if you can get there.
 If the engine starts and you can shift to reverse but not drive, the transmission needs professional help.
+Some vehicles also allow a neutral start when the battery is dead or weak, so if nothing else is working, try jumping the battery before calling for a tow.

-5. Test reverse gear carefully.
+Test reverse gear carefully.
 If reverse works but drive doesn’t, you’re looking at internal transmission damage.
+The forward clutch packs and the reverse clutch packs are separate components, so this kind of split failure points directly at internal wear or a broken forward clutch drum.

 What It Might Cost